Everything You Need to Know About Primary & Noncontributory Endorsements

 Although a waiver of subrogation may appear similar to primary and non-contributory endorsements, they’re fairly different.

-While primary and non-contributory endorsements protect additional insureds from having to make contributions during a claim, a waiver of subrogation prevents an insurance company from suing another insurer to reimburse amounts already paid to a claim involving multiple parties.
+While primary and non-contributory endorsements protect additional insureds from having to make contributions during a claim, a waiver of subrogation prevents an insurance company from seeking contributions from a negligent third party to reimburse amounts already paid to a claim.

 When working with numerous vendors, it is important to not only maintain full visibility over the language of primary and non-contributory endorsements within policies, but the entirety of third-party processes.